Your EZ Search Guide to New Jersey Property Taxes

 Payment schedule

-Most taxing districts collect property taxes every quarter.
+Most taxing districts collect property taxes in quarterly payments.
 The cities and counties expect payment on February 1, May 1, August 1, and November 1.
 The Tax Collectors set up different ways of accepting payment, from ACH withdrawals to online portals.
 Check with your local taxing authority on how they collect property taxes.

 Property Tax Exemptions